wpfleger96/Calculator/README.md

  3. (40 points) Design and implement a GUI interface for your calculator app in the
     <code>Calculator</code> class using Java Swing.
 Your GUI must include the
-    following:
-     * Text field for the mathematical expressions;
+    following: Text field for the mathematical expressions;
-     * A button to switch between using "iteration" and "recursion."
-     * The ability to toggle individual bits on and off, updating the UI appropriately.
+    A button to switch between using "iteration" and "recursion"; the ability to toggle individual bits on and off, updating the UI appropriately.

  4. (20 points) Create JUnit tests for both the <code>BasicMath</code> and <code>RecursiveMath</code>
     classes in the <code>src/test/java/calc/1302</code> directory.
 This